mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 5. Replace `boost::math::isnan` and `boost::math::isinf` with `std::isnan` and `std::isinf`
   1. should some of these checks be replaced with [`std::isnormal`](http://www.cplusplus.com/reference/cmath/isnormal/)?
 1084.
 Compilation times of components of the [pipeline build for master nightly](http://builds.mantidproject.org/view/Master%20Pipeline/) in static analysis tab (Ross)
+1. Look at addressing issues shown up by [clang-tidy](http://builds.mantidproject.org/view/Static%20Analysis/job/clang_tidy).
+Someone needs to look through the issues and first prioritize what we look at, potentially see what the `autofix` can do for us.
+(Steve)
+   1. Split [performance-unnecessary-value-param](https://github.com/mantidproject/mantid/tree/performance-unnecessary-value-param) branch into smaller pieces and assign to pool
+      1. Check whether it's acceptable to pass a pointer (nullable) or a reference (not null) instead of a `shared_ptr`.
+23. Top level code re-org decided at 2016 developer meetings [design](https://github.com/mantidproject/documents/pull/11) (Martyn)

 Converted to actual tickets during a release
 --------------------------------------------